-I have over 20 years of experience in research, communications strategy, media relations, event management and media production.
+I have over 20 years of experience in communications strategy, media relations, research, event management, journalism and media production.

 As Education and Communications Specialist at Work Wellness and Disability Prevention Institute (previously the Canadian Institute for the Relief of Pain and Disability [CIRPD]), I am responsible for researching academic publications, booking speakers and managing logistics for WWDPI’s global webinar series.
 I also lead communication initiatives for the organization, from media relations to events including a video project on whiplash prevention.

 The Work Wellness and Disability Prevention Institute (WWDPI) launched in the fall of 2017 – a global centre of excellence that aims to create and sustain work wellness, for those with, or at risk of, health-related challenges.
 A primary goal is to reduce the gap between what is known from high quality research and what is done in practice.
 To advance this work, I recently completed a knowledge mobilization course through the University of Guelph, Engage: Building capacity to understand and use relevant evidence.

 I began in 2012 with the Canadian Institute for the Relief of Pain and Disability.
 CIRPD worked toward the reduction and prevention of pain, pain-related suffering and disability.
 Our aim was to turn current research into tools and practical information which can help people improve their quality of life and find relief from ongoing pain, while bringing health professionals, pain sufferers and researchers together with the goal of improving the diagnosis and treatment of pain.